dylanreed/dylan.blog/_posts/2005-06-21-look-left-to-see-when-we-all-die.markdown

 tags: []
 comments: []
 ---

-<p>So i was reading in my popular science magazine about an asteroid that may not kill us but at least break a bunch of stuff. harper was nice enoough to hook me up.</p>
+So i was reading in my popular science magazine about an asteroid that may not kill us but at least break a bunch of stuff. harper was nice enoough to hook me up.

-<p>its so funny</p>
+its so funny

-<p>more changes to come</p>
+more changes to come